komalpandeyy/komalpandeyy/README.md

 I am **Komal Pandey** 😃, currently pursuing my **Masters in Computer Applications** at **Indira Gandhi Delhi Technical University for Women**.
 I have a strong foundation in computer science, a passion for problem-solving, and a knack for developing innovative websites.

 ## ⚡ Technologies
--Talk to me about:
+- Talk to me about:
--Front-end development using HTML, JavaScript, CSS, React, Bootstrap.
+- Front-end development using HTML, JavaScript, CSS, React, Bootstrap.
--Backend development using Node.js, Express.js.
+- Backend development using Node.js, Express.js.
--Relational database management using SQL.
+- Relational database management using SQL.
--Solving Data Structure and Algorithm problems using Java.
+- Solving Data Structure and Algorithm problems using Java.

 ## 🤔 Hello World!!
--💬 Ask me about anything and everything.
+- 💬 Ask me about anything and everything.
--📫 Read my blogs: Coming Soon!
+- 📫 Read my blogs: Coming Soon!
--⚡ Fun fact: I love learning new frameworks and trying hands-on new projects.
+- ⚡ Fun fact: I love learning new frameworks and trying hands-on new projects.

 ## 🎯 Hobbies
--Watching Dramas: K-Dramas, C-Dramas, and exploring different cultures through storytelling.
+- Watching Dramas: K-Dramas, C-Dramas, and exploring different cultures through storytelling.
--Reading Thriller Novels: Enjoying gripping stories.
+- Reading Thriller Novels: Enjoying gripping stories.
--Cooking: Experimenting with simple recipes and learning new cuisines to expand my skills.
+- Cooking: Experimenting with simple recipes and learning new cuisines to expand my skills.
--Exploring Nature: Walking in parks and enjoying outdoor spaces to relax and refresh.
+- Exploring Nature: Walking in parks and enjoying outdoor spaces to relax and refresh.